 Q: What's your strongest skill?

-A: My strongest skills are my experience, flexibility, and knowledge.
+A: My strongest skills are my experience, flexibility, and knowledge application.

 Q: What do you bring to a song?

-A: I bring excellent vocal production, excitement with arrangements, and programmed drums.
+A: I bring excellent Mixing, excitement with arrangements, programmed drums, and vocal effects.

 Q: What's your typical work process?